Mutcholoko/arch-chinese-IME-script/README.md

 8. Log out and log back in
 9. Configure Fcitx5 using the Config Tool, i.e. add the Pinyin input method

+tip: You can copy/paste the first five commands all at once

 ### Here are my recommended options for Fcitx5 Pinyin:

 - [x] Enable Cloud Pinyin